 To conduct and assume responsibility for the annual Player Selection System.
 NOTE: A separate outline for Player Selection shall be maintained and will be considered as a portion of this Constitution.

-To obtain a photostat copy of a Birth Certificate to certify and accompany the rosters of all first year players, regardless of the league they play in.
-No original records can be accepted.
+To obtain an electroniccopy of a Birth Certificate to certify and accompany the rosters of all players, regardless of the league they play in.

 To decide questions of player eligibility.